spyrostheodoridis/chorospy/README.md

 # chorospy

-The chorospy package contains a set a functions for creating and manipulating vector and raster data, common tasks in research fields like spatial ecology, biodiversity conservation etc.
+The chorospy (choros = space, place, location) package contains a set a functions for creating and manipulating vector and raster data, common tasks in research fields like spatial ecology, biodiversity conservation etc.

 ## Prerequisites
 The modules are written in Python 3 and are based on GDAL v2.
 It is preferred to run the modules in an isolated python environment (see https://docs.python.org/3/library/venv.html).